On leave for the 2017-2018 academic year as a member of the Institute of Advanced Study, Princeton

 Professor Hilsdale specializes in the arts of Byzantium and the wider Mediterranean world.
 Her research focuses on diplomacy and cultural exchange, in particular the circulation of Byzantine luxury items as diplomatic gifts as well as the related dissemination of eastern styles, techniques, iconographies and ideologies of imperium.
 Other academic interests include the intersection of ritual and representation, gender and patronage, image theory, as well as the art and architecture of medieval Spain.

-Her book, Byzantine Art and Diplomacy in an Age of Decline (Cambridge University Press, 2014) questions how political decline re-figures the visual culture of empire by examining the imperial image and the gift in later Byzantium (1261-1452).
+Her book, Byzantine Art and Diplomacy in an Age of Decline (Cambridge University Press, 2014) questions how political decline re-figures the visual culture of empire by examining the imperial image and the gift in later Byzantium (13th-15th century).
 Providing a nuanced account of medieval artistic cultural exchange this study reassesses the temporal dimensions of power and the changing fates of empires.
+It was awarded the 2015 Dionysius A. Agius book prize from the Society for the Medieval Mediterranean.

-Professor Hilsdale’s research has received support from the Medieval Academy of America, the Social Sciences and Humanities Research Council of Canada, the National Endowment for the Humanities, the American Philosophical Society, the Dumbarton Oaks Center for Byzantine Studies, and the Fulbright Foundation.
+Professor Hilsdale’s research has received support from the Institute for Advanced Study (Princeton), Medieval Academy of America, the Social Sciences and Humanities Research Council of Canada, the National Endowment for the Humanities, the American Philosophical Society, the Dumbarton Oaks Center for Byzantine Studies, and the Fulbright Foundation.

 In addition to undergraduate surveys of ancient and medieval art and architecture, Professor Hilsdale offers more specialized courses on such topics as Art and Crusade, the Arts of Medieval Spain, Medieval Constantinople, and Medieval Pilgrimage: Creating Sacred Landscapes.
 Recent graduate seminars include the Advanced Pro-Seminar, Istanbul Imagined, The Medieval Gift: Anthropological Theory and Art Historical Practice, Medieval Encounters with Islam, and Visual Cultures of the Medieval Mediterranean, and the Pre-Modern Thing: Matter and Entanglement.